greggersaurus/SteamControllerCustomFirmware/README.md

 # Introduction

+THIS PROJECT IS DEFUNCT.

+Please refer see the DevBoard subproject in [Steam Controller Customize](https://github.com/greggersaurus/SteamControllerCustomize) for continued development on this effort.

 The purpose of this project is to create a firmware.bin file to load onto the Steam Controller.
 Ideas for what this firmware might do would be to allow access to the LPC11U37 Boot ROM or EEPROM.